 We have an experienced team of over 50 actors, artists, musicians, dancers and speech therapists who lead and assist our workshops.
 All our facilitators have specialist skills and prior experience of working with young people, and undergo additional training with the Artburst team prior to working on one of our projects.
 Our facilitators bring an amazing range of individual talents and boundless enthusiasm to Artburst’s workshops.
 If you are interested in working with Artburst as a facilitator, take a look at our workshop leaders page.

 Part-time, Monday.
 Jane has over 25 years experience in the voluntary and community sector.
-She has developed numerous successful and innovative community arts and regeneration projects in Hackney supported by the Heritage Lottery Fund; BBC Children in Need; VInspire; The Learning Trust; Hackney Voluntary Sector Grants; the Department of Business Innovation and Skills among others.
+She has developed numerous successful and innovative community arts and regeneration projects in Hackney supported by the Heritage Lottery Fund, BBC Children in Need, Inspire, The Learning Trust, Hackney Voluntary Sector Grants, the Department of Business Innovation and Skills among others.
 Since joining Artburst in 2011 Jane has increased networking and new partnerships, particularly focussing on approaches to engage, and create impact for, disadvantaged families.
-Jane manages the Speak Out project, funded by Big Lottery Fund’s Reaching Communities programme and involving around 200 young people from Hackney and their families each year.
+Jane managed the Speak Out project, funded by Big Lottery Fund’s Reaching Communities programme and involving around 200 young people from Hackney and their families each year.

 Penny and Amy met at the age of 4 and many years later in 2006 they formed the company Artburst.
 In the intervening years Amy trained and worked as an actor, designer, writer and Performing Arts teacher whilst Penny went to Art College, worked as a jewellery and costume designer and lead mural projects with young offenders in partnership with charity NACRO.
 Penny later studied Art Psychotherapy at Goldsmiths University and Amy completed a Certificate in the Therapeutic & Educational Application of the Arts at the Institute for Arts and Therapy in Education.
 In 2006 the two combined their skills and mutual passion for empowering young people through the creative and performing arts to form Artburst.
 From humble beginnings in a warehouse in Hackney Wick, the company has gone from strength to strength, recently relocating to a new home in Angel, north London.